 The DEEP program allows motivated and qualified students to earn college credit by taking accredited courses through UM-Flint at Clarkston High School.
 DEEP courses are taught on a Monday/Wednesday or Tuesday/Thursday schedule each week.
 Courses are taught during the regular high school academic day, providing students with time to participate in additional classes and after-school activities.
 DEEP courses generally follow the UM-Flint academic calendar.
 However, UM-Flint faculty will accommodate each high school's Spring Break.

 Program Qualifications: A selection process and criteria will be developed by Holly High School in collaboration with UM-Flint.
 UM-Flint has established the following general expectations for DEEP program enrollees:

 Cost: The DEEP program will be offered to HHS students and families at a reduced-tuition rate.

 University Credit: Students who participate in this program will be dual-enrolled in their home high schools and the UM-Flint.
 Credit earned will be part of an official UM-Flint transcript.
 These credits are applicable to four-year degree programs at UM-Flint and potentially transferable to other institutions.

 *Students who intend to transfer these credits to another institution are advised that their intended/preferred transfer institution determines which credits will transfer.
 The UM-Flint courses selected for the DEEP program are considered by faculty as desirable because they will:

 *Program courses are subject to change according to UM-Flint discretion.

-Applications are available in the HHS Student Services office, and should be turned in to your counselor or Mrs. Burns by February 23, 2022.
+Applications are available in the HHS Student Services office, and should be turned in to the Student Office or Mrs. Fettig by March 3, 2023.

 For more information about the DEEP program and courses available, please visit the University of Michigan-Flint DEEP website at https://www.umflint.edu/k12/deep-programs.